kuzzleio/sdk-csharp/doc/1/controllers/bulk/import-async/index.md

 code: true
 type: page
 title: ImportAsync
-desription: Creates, updates or deletes large amounts of documents as fast as possible.
+description: Creates, updates or deletes large amounts of documents as fast as possible.
 ---

 # ImportAsync